During his spell at Leeds

 now one footballer who won't be making intentional dives!

-through stress.
+not just the players who suffer the injuries.
 In November 2011 Manchester City manager Roberto

 Mancini stood up quickly in a tense moment in a Champions League match